Lurasidone: Pharmacokinetics

 Biological half-life is given as 18 hours or 20 to 40 hours in different sources.
-80% or 67% of a radiolabelled dose was recovered from the faeces, and 9% or 19% from the urine.
+80% or 67% of a radiolabelled dose was recovered from the feces, and 9% or 19% from the urine.

 History

 Lurasidone was first synthesised circa 2003.

 Lurasidone is a structural analogue of ziprasidone.
 Lurasidone shows a very close pharmacological profile and has been synthesized similarly to ziprasidone.

 Lurasidone is chemically similar to perospirone (also a chemical analogue of ziprasidone), as well as risperidone, paliperidone and iloperidone.

 It has approval from the US Food and Drug Administration (FDA) for treating schizophrenia since 2010, and for treating depressive episodes in adults with bipolar I disorder since 2013.

 Society and culture

 Cost

 In Canada, as of 2014, lurasidone is generally more expensive than risperidone and quetiapine but less expensive than aripiprazole.
-This is not the case in the United States.

-In the US, because a number of doses have the same price per tablet, pill splitting has been used to decrease costs.
-In 2019 generic versions were approved in the United States; however, they will not be available until 2023.
+In the United States, because a number of doses have the same price per tablet, pill splitting has been used to decrease costs.
+In 2019, generic versions were approved in the United States; however, they only became available in 2023 due to drug patents.